4. Runge-Kutta methods#

 With this we conclude the chapter dedicated to time integration.
 In the following chapter we will consider the finite differences method to approximate derivatives in partial differential equations and convert them into a system of linear equations.

-(Hairer, Norsett et al., 1987) Ernst Hairer, Syvert Paul Norsett and Gerhard Wanner, ``Solving Ordinary Differential Equations I: Nonstiff Problems: With 105 Figures’’, 1987.
+Ernst Hairer, Syvert Paul Norsett, and Gerhard Wanner.
+Solving Ordinary Differential Equations I: Nonstiff Problems: With 105 Figures.
+Springer-Verlag, 1987.

-(Butcher and Goodwin, 2008) John Charles Butcher and Nicolette Goodwin, ``Numerical methods for ordinary differential equations’’, 2008.
+John Charles Butcher and Nicolette Goodwin.
+Numerical methods for ordinary differential equations.
+Wiley Online Library, 2008.